-4.You can also select how many sub process levels the wizard should drill down to from the Drill Down Depth section.
-To drill down through all sub process levels, select the Infinite Drill Down.
+4.You can also select how many child diagrams the wizard should drill down to from the Drill Down Depth section.
+To drill down through all child diagrams, select the Infinite Drill Down.
 After choosing these additional options, click Process.

-5.The wizard will set the values for the custom attributes according to the modeling direction similarly to "Process flow" selection in Process Hierarchy Ordering.
+5.The wizard will set the values for the custom attributes according to the modeling direction similarly to "Diagram flow" selection in Diagram Hierarchy Ordering.
 Click Close to close the wizard.

-•Only the elements inside the selected parent process are counted in the numbering, i.e. the parent process element itself does not get a value even if it has been assigned a custom attribute that is used in the auto numbering.
-If you want to include the parent process element in the auto numbering, right-click the flow chart on the process level where the element is and then choose Auto Numbering Wizard.
+•Only the elements inside the selected parent diagram are counted in the numbering, i.e. the parent diagram element itself does not get a value even if it has been assigned a custom attribute that is used in the auto numbering.
+If you want to include the parent diagram element in the auto numbering, right-click the diagram drawing area on the diagram where the element is and then choose Auto Numbering Wizard.

 •If the auto numbering is done once already, the Preserve Original Values check box is selected, and the Continue from Current Largest Value check box is unselected when the auto numbering is done again, it can result in the same numbers being used in multiple elements.

 •Elements with multiple instances are counted only once, i.e. they get the number of their first occurrence.